 4. More content can rank for a variety of queries than ever before

-5. Search will continue to become more and more long tail
+5. Search will continue to become more and more long-tail

-With vocal search on the rise through tools like Apple’s Siri or Microsoft’s Cortana, search queries are becoming longer.
+With vocal searches on the rise through tools like Apple’s Siri or Microsoft’s Cortana, search queries are becoming longer.
 Rather than typing a disjointed, two-to-three word question into a browser, people are asking full-length, grammatically correct questions.
 According to Meyers, “younger generations will continue searching in more natural ways.”
 Content needs to be able to respond to formally-phrased questions.

 6. We’re seeing more featured snippets than ever, and they generate positive shopper behavior

 Rob Bucci, CEO of STAT, shared that from January to July of 2016, the number of featured snippets grew from 9% to 15% on Google.
 Search Engine Watch defines a featured snippet (also called rich snippets), as “a summary of an answer to a user’s query, which is displayed on top of Google search results.
 It’s extracted from a webpage, and includes the page’s title and URL.”
 The format of your content determines the format of your featured snippet.